i-dream-of-ai/video-editor/README.md

 ### Using Tools in Practice

-In order to use the tools, you'll need to first add videos.
-Here's an example prompt:
+In order to use the tools, you'll need to sign up for Video Jungle and add your API key.

+From there, you'll need to add videos.
+Here's an example prompt to do so:

 ```
 can you download the video at https://www.youtube.com/shorts/RumgYaH5XYw and name it fly traps?